Disaster and Emergency Management BSc (Hons) with foundation year

 Our blend of academic and practical study seeks to provide you with a specialist understanding of all aspects of disaster management, as well as the specific emergency planning and management skills needed to prepare you for employment in this sector.

 The course aims to develop your skills in problem-solving, teamwork and leadership, project management and communication, all of which are qualities employers demand.
-We strive to produce graduates who can make difficult decisions whilst being culturally sensitive, ethical and compassionate, the capabilities required by international relief and development organisations, private sector consultancies, national government, local authorities and United Nations agencies operating around the world.
+We strive to produce graduates who can demonstrate the capabilities required by international relief and development organisations, private sector consultancies, national government, local authorities and United Nations agencies operating around the world; namely, the ability to make difficult decisions whilst being culturally sensitive, ethical and compassionate.

 Where our graduates work

-Recent graduates have gone on to work for the public sector – in the emergency services, the NHS, the Environment Agency, Foreign and Commonwealth Office, Cabinet office, Department for International Development; high risk manufacturing, energy and aviation companies; the military; consultancy with PricewaterhouseCoopers; financial risk, insurance and banking; international disaster risk and response agencies, for example: Asian Disaster Preparedness Center, RedR India, Oxfam GB, and the Catholic Overseas Development Agency (CAFOD).
+Recent graduates have gone on to work for the public sector, for example, in the emergency services, the NHS, The Environment Agency, Foreign and Commonwealth Office, Cabinet Office, Department for International Development, as well as sectors such as high-risk manufacturing, energy and aviation companies; the military; consultancy with PricewaterhouseCoopers; financial risk, insurance and banking; as well as international disaster risk and response agencies, such as the Asian Disaster Preparedness Center; RedR, India; Oxfam GB and the Catholic Overseas Development Agency (CAFOD).

 Two students sat at a desk working on a laptop